Estimating Parameter Fields in Multi-Physics PDEs from Scarce Measurements: Methods

 In the second stage, following the reparameterization in equation \ref{eq:nn+1}, the gradient with respect to the network parameters $\boldsymbol{\theta}$ becomes

 Thus, the core physical gradient $\frac{dL}{d\mathcal{P}}$ is consistently inherited across both stages, ensuring smooth convergence and stable optimization dynamics.

-\textbf{Neural network architecture and problem-specific design} The feed-forward neural networks in the second stage are adaptively designed, with the number of residual blocks and neurons per layer customized for each application.
+\textbf{Neural network architecture and problem-specific design} The coordinate neural networks (feed-forward) in the second stage are adaptively designed, with the number of residual blocks and neurons per layer customized for each application.
 Specifically, in the thermal battery problem, the scalar references for thermal conductivity in different directions ($\tilde{k}_x$, $\tilde{k}_z$) and heat capacity ($\tilde{C_p}$) are first determined.
 In the cell migration problem, three scalar parameters, $\tilde{\gamma}$, $\tilde{\lambda_1}$, and $\tilde{\lambda_2}$, are similarly estimated.
-In both cases, the neural network models state-dependent field parameters based on a single state variable, with a network input size of 1 (e.g., temperature $T$ or density $\rho$, rescaled approximately from -1 to 1).
+In both cases, the neural network models state-dependent parameter fields based on a single state variable, with a network input size of 1 (e.g., temperature $T$ or density $\rho$, rescaled approximately from -1 to 1).
 A compact network with 20 neurons per hidden layer and two residual blocks is used to ensure efficient training.

 In contrast, for the flow and cardiac applications, the conductivity parameters $K$ or $D$ depend on a 2D space, requiring larger neural networks: 50 neurons with 3 residual blocks for the flow problem, and 150 neurons with 4 blocks for the cardiac problem.
 The spatial inputs ($x$, $y$) are rescaled from $-1$ to $1$ in both dimensions.
 Notably, in the flow problem, multiple parameter distributions can satisfy the same setup due to the nature of equation \ref{eq:flow-Darcy}, which involves taking spatial derivatives.
 Therefore, the first-stage scalar estimation is omitted, and the neural network is directly trained to predict relative variations by outputting $\mathcal{N}_{\boldsymbol{\theta}} + 1\times10^{-3}$.
 An absolute value activation with a small offset is applied at the final layer to ensure strictly positive predictions and avoid physically meaningless zeros.